HDG-Community/hdg-wiki-two/content/blog/002-affinification.md

 tags: [blog]
 authors: [Kanagen]
 draft: false
-description: <em>Sui Generis</em> author Kanagen talks about affinification.
+description: A discussion of the subject of affinification in HDG stories - the transformation of a non-affini sophont into an affini - and things which should be considered in that arena.
 ---
 ## Introduction
 What we have here is a failure to communicate.

-From the perspective of Clerks and Lorets, we have generally worked to discourage fics dealing with the subject of affinification — that is, a non-affini sophont becoming, through whatever means may be relevant to the fic in question, an affini.
+From the perspective of Clerks and Lorets, we have generally worked to discourage fics dealing with the subject of affinification — that is, a non-affini sophont becoming, through whatever means may be relevant to the fic in question, an [[affini]].
 We have _not_, as popular understanding would have it, banned the subject entirely, as we have with our very hardline rules about the inclusion of minors in HDG works.
 Again, **writing affinification will not get you banned from the HDG Discord, and never would have**.

 But it's come to our attention that, from the perspective of a lot of folks in the community, we functionally _have_ banned affinification.
 This has led to a lot of ill feeling and tension that, in the absence of this newfound clarity, resulted in a lot of confusion and unhappiness on both sides.
 It goes without saying that we don't want that.